liusihan/seGMM/README.md

 ```

 ## Citation
-If you use the software or the LD Score regression intercept, please cite
+If you use the software, please cite

 ## License
 This project is licensed under GNU GPL v3.